jckpn/lboro-comp-vision-notes/Computer Vision.md

   - RGB colour (3 values in range $0 - 255$)
   - black and white (either $0$ or $1$)
 - $x$, $y$ and $f$ are always **finite** and **discrete**, i.e. whole integers with a fixed range

+### Storing Images with Matrices

+- An image can also be stored as a matrix with $N$ rows and $M$ columns
+- Each entry of the matrix is one pixel of the image
+- So the storage space for an image in this format is $N\times M\times k$, where $k$ is the bit-depth
+- Images use a lot of storage space when stored this way, so they’re usually compressed (e.g. PNG or JPEG, see Lecture 9)

 ## Image Resolution